chromaui/chromatic-docs/src/content/workflow/in-pull-request.md

 The status of UI Tests and UI Review appears on your pull request as a check.
 This keeps your team abreast of any changes to the user interface that need attention.
 When all checks pass, you’re ready to merge!

 ![PR badges](../../images/prbadges.png)

----

-## Next: How to get stakeholders involved in review

-See how Chromatic works from the reviewer point of view.
-Learn about comments, notifications, and integrations with tools like Figma and Slack.

-<a class="btn primary round" href="/docs/guide-for-reviewers">Read next chapter</a>